awsdocs/aws-site-to-site-vpn-user-guide/doc_source/Examples.md

 ![\[Multiple Site-to-Site VPN connections with a transit gateway\]](http://docs.aws.amazon.com/vpn/latest/s2svpn/images/branch-off-transit-gateway.png)

-When you create multiple Site\-to\-Site VPN connections to a single VPC, you can configure a second customer gateway to create a redundant connection to the same external location\.
+When you create multiple Site\-to\-Site VPN connections to a single transit gateway, you can configure a second customer gateway to create a redundant connection to the same external location\.